Colourful French shutters were commonplace in France but today the tradition is fading fast.

 We are constantly being bombarded from all directions of what is considered hip.
 This fashion Influence can then provoke desire, want and need.

-Quality is associated with natural finishes so there is a increase in brown colours.
-We build shutters and too many people stain them with some dark water based wood stain.
+Quality is associated with natural finishes so there is an increase in brown colours.
+We build shutters and too many people stain them with some dark water-based wood stain.
 This is so uninspiring and frankly depressing for me.
 Soon we will see all shutters being painted brown in a futile effort to replicate wood.